-These financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and the Australian Charities and Not-for-profits Commission Act 2012.
-The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.
+These general purpose financial statements have been prepared in compliance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012 and Australian Accounting Standards - Simplified Disclosures.
+The company is a not-for-profit entity for the purposes of preparing these financial statements.